-At events where there are less than 250 participants in each distance, we will use the Webscorer timing system without the aid of timing chips.
+At events where there are less than 225 participants in each distance, we will use the Webscorer timing system without the aid of timing chips.
 Oftentimes, you'll notice the race director starting the events in predetermined waves of 100 people or less based on distance and or gender- this is done to keep the racers' start time very close to the gun start time.
-Additionally, this saves the time and expense of the physical chip and the programming of the physical chip.
-Seriously, we pass the savings to you - check out two of our races in the same city in the fall with the same distance and see the price difference for yourself: http://prairiedoghalf.com/autumn---westminster.html.
+Additionally, this saves the expense of the physical chip itself in addition to the time involved programming and adhering the chip.
+Seriously, we pass the savings to you - check out our race pricing and you'll notice a difference between smaller events like the Six Pack Series and larger events such as Erin Go Braugh or Let Freedom Run.